Legislative Basis for Animal Welfare in the EU

 European Community legislation on farm animal welfare dates back to 1974.
 Animal welfare principles were set out by the Protocol on the Protection and Welfare of Animals annexed to the Treaty of Amsterdam (1999) and were restated in Art 13 of The Treaty of Lisbon (2009).
 The Protocol recognizes that animals are sentient beings and stipulates that: “In formulating and implementing the Union’s agriculture, fisheries, transport, internal market, research and technological development and space policies, the Union and the Member States shall pay full regard to the welfare requirements of animals, while respecting the legislative or administrative provisions and customs of the Member States relating in particular to religious rites, cultural traditions and regional heritage.”
 When Member States fail to apply Community rules, the Commission may consider opening an infringement procedure under Article 226 of the Treaty.

-On January 19, 2012, the European Commission published its Communication on its EU Animal Welfare Strategy for 2012 – 2015, which is based on a consultancy report Evaluation of the EU policy on Animal Welfare from December 2010.
-This strategy is in response to a European Parliament Evaluation Report of the EU Action Plan on the Protection and Welfare of Animals 2006-2010.
-The focus of this new multi-year policy strategy includes:
+This new platform is meant to be the successor of the EU Animal Welfare Strategy for 2012 – 2015, which was based on a consultancy report Evaluation of the EU policy on Animal Welfare from December 2010.
+This strategy was in response to a European Parliament Evaluation Report of the EU Action Plan on the Protection and Welfare of Animals 2006-2010.
+The focus of 2012-2015 strategy focused on:

 - Animal welfare for pets, especially cats and dogs;

 - Animal welfare for farmed species for which no legislation exists like dairy cows, fish, rabbits, turkeys, other;

 - Better implementation of existing legislation through enhanced monitoring and enforcement at member state level; and,